-Thrifty Tip #3: Many car rental companies charge young drivers between 21 and 25 a hefty surcharge.
-Turo only requires users to be over the age of 21 to rent a vehicle through the platform.
+Many car rental companies charge young drivers between 21 and 25 a hefty surcharge.
+Turo charges a far more reasonable fee to drivers between 21 and 25 renting a vehicle through the platform.
 For drivers under 25, that makes Turo a great option.

 The sharing economy shaped by Uber, Lyft, and Airbnb has changed the game, as well as the attitudes of travelers once scared of using another person’s home or car.
 A Turo car rental can be the perfect solution if you need a car but aren’t happy with the National’s, Hertz’s, and other traditional car rental companies of the world.

 Remember to check out Turo as you look for your next rental car and see if it can save you some money.
-Make sure your personal insurance will cover your Turo rental, or buy an add-on policy.
+Make sure your personal insurance will cover your rental, or buy an add-on policy.